-Many people these days know that their internet browsing is not particularly private, but most aren’t aware of quite how much they are being tracked.
+Many people know that their internet browsing is not particularly private, but most aren’t aware of how much they are being tracked.

 In this guide I will explain the most common methods of tracking, and how to overcome them and keep your internet usage private.

 Changing your browser or search engine won’t necessarily protect you from online surveillance.
 For that, you’ll need to take extra precautions.